 His grandfather, as absurd or peculiar he might have been at times, was remarkably good at the task of living.
 He would be proud to think of this home, completed now, and soon to be overflowing with Wolframs.
 However, he would be likely displeased that his namesake had done little to contribute to the clan’s numbers.

 Oblivious to his cousin’s brooding, Giles continued along in a light-hearted manner.
-“The only thing really missing from this would-be reunion are a few barrels of scotch and a few dozen elves.”
+“The only things really missing from this would-be reunion are a few barrels of scotch and a few dozen elves.”

 “I’d prefer elves.
 Or elven women at least,” Giles muttered to himself.
 “Willful beasts, those lions.
 But at least they can’t turn on you.”